 Our free-to-use cover letter builder can make you a cover letter in as little as 5 minutes.
 Just pick the template you want, and our software will format everything for you.

-2. Choose the best salutation for your cover letter
+2. Choose the best salutation for the hiring manager

-Leave a blank space above and below the salutation, separating it from the hiring manager’s address and the body of the letter.
+Leave a blank space above and below the salutation, separating it from the header and the body of the letter.

 Here’s how you should address the hiring manager in any situation: